-I am a Washington State Licensed Mental Health Counselor Associate (#MC60968504) and Certified Yoga Therapist (#42411526) practicing in Seattle.
-I provide both somatic counseling and yoga therapy sessions to adults, adolescents, and groups.
-My pronouns are she/her/hers and I identify as white, cis-female, queer/pansexual, able-bodied, and living well with chronic illness.
+Hello there!
+I am Jess ("Jay") Jarris (she/they).
+I am a Washington State Licensed Mental Health Counselor (#LH61332586) and Certified Yoga Therapist (#42411526) living on an island in Puget Sound and working with clients across the country.
+I provide somatic psychotherapy, yoga therapy, and embodiment coaching sessions to adults, adolescents, and groups.
+I identify as white, femme/genderqueer, pansexual, and living with chronic illness/pain.

-Outside of session, I find inspiration in the ocean, trees, poetry, music, joyful movement, honest connection, cuddling with my cat, laughter and silence.
+Outside of session, I find inspiration in the ocean, trees, poetry, music, joyful movement, honest connection, cuddling with my cats and gigantic pup, laughter and silence.

 I also believe that the body is a powerful ally in this journey.
 Tuning into the body is a radical act in a world strongly driven by the mind.
 Our body can be both a doorway to the present moment and to past experiences.
 Our work together may include a variety of practices such as mindfulness, movement, or other somatic techniques.
 All are encouraged and optional.
 Through the development of felt-sense awareness, you can reconnect to a sense of home within yourself and re-acquaint with your body as an inherently wise and trustworthy resource.

-My growing areas of expertise are supporting individuals navigating anxiety and depression, grief and loss, trauma, disordered eating, body image, chronic pain and life-limiting illness, identity and existential exploration and personal growth.
+My growing areas of expertise are supporting individuals navigating anxiety and depression, grief and loss, early childhood trauma, disordered eating, body image, chronic pain and life-limiting illness, personal growth, and identity and existential exploration.

 "I wanted to express sincere gratitude and appreciation for all the time Jess has shared with me.
 I’ve felt comfortable and safe in our sessions and I was able to go to some new places in my consciousness that I’ve been resisting for a long time.
 It was liberating and illuminating, and it was a bit of a breakthrough that I was not expecting." - E.D.